andre-ye/andre-ye.github.io/english/spring/reading-notes/silent-spring/silent-spring.md

 - The liver operates many activities; any damage to the liver causes severe consequences.
   - A liver damaged by pesticides cannot protect us from other poisons and other diseases.
 - Insecticides affect the nervous system directly.
 - Why doesn't everyone handling insecticides develop the same symptoms?
-Differnt people are more susceptible, but the threat is still very real.
+Different people are more susceptible, but the threat is still very real.
 - The effect of a chemical can be made drastically worse by another chemical.
-- Echoes of these problems are often found in medical literature.
+- Echoes of these problems are often found in the medical literature.
 - Confusion, delusion, loss of memory - "a heavy price to pay for the temporary destruction of a few insects."

 <br>